 This project would not be possible without a number of outstanding research interns, past and present, working under the guidance of:

-This website is a product of the Andreas C. Dracopoulos Family Ideas Lab, the in-house media and interactive design studio at the Center for Strategic and International Studies.
+Reconnecting Asia is a product of the Andreas C. Dracopoulos iDeas Lab, the in-house digital, multimedia, and design agency at the Center for Strategic and International Studies.